numberoverzero/bloop/docs/user/engine.rst

 Setting ``consistent`` to True will make ``load`` and ``query`` use `Strongly Consistent Reads`_ instead of eventually consistent reads.

-The ``prefetch`` option controls how many pages are fetched at a time during queries and scans.
-By default each page is loaded as necessary, allowing you to stop following continuation tokens if you only need a partial query.
-You can set this to a positive integer to pre-fetch that number of pages at a time, or to ``'all'`` to fully iterate the query in one blocking call.

 Setting ``strict`` to ``False`` will allow queries and scans against LSIs to consume additional read units against the table.
 By default strict queries